Dongming20/GYRODMD/README.md

 gyro_dmd = GYRODMD(rank=number)
 gyro_dmd.fit(data=your_data[:,:], dt=your_dt)
 ```
 The data should be 2D np.array and its shape is (N_space, N_time), dt is the time step.
-The default value of rank is 0, which compute an optimal number of singular values truncation.
+The default value of rank is 0, which computes an optimal number of singular values truncation.
 After fitting it, the ith omega and mode are:
 ```bash
 growth_rate = gyro_dmd.omega[i].real